-The Coachmen RV Clipper is an ‘easy to use and enjoy’ popup camper, and is available with a massive list of convenience and practical centric features.
-It is supported by a tubular steel frame, and can be ordered in a choice of several different models.
+The Coachmen RV Clipper is an ‘easy to use and enjoy’ popup camper and is available with a massive list of convenience and practical centric features.
+It is supported by a tubular steel frame and can be ordered in a choice of several different models.
 The Clipper Classic is perhaps the company’s best-selling model and comes with a Goshen Lift system with double arms, which can be operated with just a single cable.

-Further, the Coachmen Clipper Classic popup camper features laminated fiberglass walls, radial tires, aluminum rims, electric brakes and LED exterior lights that provide great safety when camping.
+Further, the Coachmen Clipper Classic popup camper features laminated fiberglass walls, radial tires, aluminum rims, electric brakes, and LED exterior lights that provide great safety when camping.
 The front and rear wall of the popup camper is fitted with aluminum commercial grade aluminum diamond plates, which collectively protect the camper from ugly scratches and dings.

 The Coachmen Clipper Classic features a 4-layer fiberglass roof and comes with a one-piece screen door, and a stepper door.
-The is equipped with a wall mount LP grill, patio light, 23-gallon capacity below floor freshwater tank, and a 25-amp converter with battery charger.
+The is equipped with a wall mount LP grill, patio light, 23-gallon capacity below floor fresh water tank, and a 25-amp converter with battery charger.

-There are lots to love in the interior of the Coachmen Clipper Classic popup camper, starting with courtesy lights, which turn on automatically when the door is opened, beautiful dark ash cabinetry, and residential grade linoleum on the floor.
-For comfort, the camper comes with both 4” ultra-comfortable mattresses and 4” ultra comfort high-density cushions, built-in shower, vented privacy drapes, and a premium Jensen Bluetooth stereo.
+There are lot to love in the interior of the Coachmen Clipper Classic popup camper, starting with courtesy lights, which turn on automatically when the door is opened, beautiful dark ash cabinetry, and residential grade linoleum on the floor.
+For comfort, the camper comes with both 4” ultra-comfortable mattresses and 4” ultra comfort high-density cushions, a built-in shower, vented privacy drapes, and a premium Jensen Bluetooth stereo.